 A property transfer affidavit is a written legal document which must be filed whenever ownership of real property is transferred from one party to another.
-The property transfer affidavit is filed with the tax assessor's office of the city or township where the property is located.
+The affidavit is filed with the tax assessor's office of the city or township where the property is located.
 This action allows the tax assessor to properly assess taxes on the property and to determine the taxable value of the real property.

 Information typically required to be disclosed on the form includes a legal identification of the property transferred, such as lot numbers and plat numbers; identification of the seller and the transferee or buyer; the date the transfer took place; and the amount of any currency exchanged in consideration of the transfer.
 Depending on the requirements of the city or township where the property is located, the property transfer affidavit may include other information regarding the transfer, as well.
 These requirements might include the property identification number, which usually can be found on the most recent property tax bill or assessment notice.